Frequently Asked Questions

 What is a co-payment?

-A co-payment is a portion of the cost of a procedure for which the member is responsible which can be expressed as a Rand amount or a percentage of the total bill.
+A co-payment is a portion of the cost of a procedure for which the member is responsible.

 What is a Designated Service Provider (DSP)?

-A group of medical service providers specified in the fund rules from whom services must be obtained to have unlimited and co-payment free benefits.
+A group of medical service providers specified in the scheme rules from whom services must be obtained to enjoy appropriate treatment and lower or no co-payments.

 What are Prescribed Minimum Benefits (PMBs)?

-Addison’s Disease, Asthma, Biploar Mood Disorder, Bronchiectasis, Cardiac Failure, Cardiomyopathy, Chronic Renal Disease, Chronic Obstructive Pulmonary Disease, Coronary Artery Disease, Chron’s Disease, Diabetes Insipidus, Diabetes Mellitus Type 1 & 2, Dysrythmias, Epilepsy, Glaucoma, Haemophilia, HIV / AIDS, Hyperlipidaemia, Hypertension, Hypothyroidism, Multiple Sclerosis, Parkinson’s Disease, Rheumatoid Arthritis, Schizophrenia, Systemic Lupus Erythematosus and Ulcerative Colitis
+Addison's Disease, Asthma, Bipolar Mood Disorder, Bronchiectasis, Cardiac Failure, Cardiomyopathy, Chronic Renal Disease, Chronic Obstructive Pulmonary Disease, Coronary Artery Disease, Crohn's Disease, Diabetes Insipidus, Diabetes Mellitus Type 1 & 2, Cardiac Dysrythmias, Epilepsy, Glaucoma, Haemophilia, HIV / AIDS, Hyperlipidaemia, Hypertension, Hypothyroidism, Multiple Sclerosis, Parkinson's Disease, Rheumatoid Arthritis, Schizophrenia, Systemic Lupus Erythematosus and Ulcerative Colitis

 Can schemes refuse to accept new members?

-No, not unless it’s is a closed scheme and the member is not entitled to join that particular scheme.
-In the event of non-disclosure, the scheme may request for immediate termination of membership.
+No, not unless it is a restricted scheme and the member is not entitled to join that particular scheme.
+In the event of non-disclosure, the scheme may request immediate termination of membership.

-How long is the process of becoming a new member?
+How long does it take to process my application to become a new member?

-In order for members to qualify as dependents, they need to be a spouse, child or 100% financially dependent on the main member and be able to prove it if necessary.
+In order for members to qualify as dependants, they need to be the member's spouse, child or financially dependent on the main member (and be able to provide proof if necessary).

-When is a child considered dependent considered to be an adult dependent?
+When is a child dependant considered to be an adult dependant?

-Most schemes charge adult rates to children from the age of 21 even if they happen to be full time students but this varies, according to scheme.
+Most schemes charge adult rates for children from the age of 21 even if they are full time students, but this varies according to scheme.

 If I do not claim from my medical scheme, may I receive a no-claim bonus or rebate?

-No, the Act prohibits the payment of bonuses, rebates or refunding of any portion of contributions other than in respect of savings accounts in certain circumstances.
+No, the Act prohibits the payment of bonuses, rebates or refunding of any portion of contributions other than in respect of savings accounts upon resignation from the scheme.

 Who should submit the claim?